Zero-knowledge proof: History

 On top of this, they also showed that the graph nonisomorphism problem, the complement of the graph isomorphism problem, has a zero-knowledge proof.
 This problem is in co-NP, but is not currently known to be in either NP or any practical class.
-More generally, Russell Impagliazzo and Moti Yung as well as Ben-Or et al. would go on to show that, also assuming one-way functions or unbreakable encryption, there are zero-knowledge proofs for all problems in IP = PSPACE, or in other words, anything that can be proved by an interactive proof system can be proved with zero knowledge.
+More generally, Russell Impagliazzo and Moti Yung as well as Ben-Or et al. would go on to show that, also assuming one-way functions or unbreakable encryption, there are zero-knowledge proofs for all problems in IP = PSPACE, or in other words, anything that can be proven by an interactive proof system can be proven with zero knowledge.

 Not liking to make unnecessary assumptions, many theorists sought a way to eliminate the necessity of one way functions.
 One way this was done was with multi-prover interactive proof systems (see interactive proof system), which have multiple independent provers instead of only one, allowing the verifier to "cross-examine" the provers in isolation to avoid being misled.
 It can be shown that, without any intractability assumptions, all languages in NP have zero-knowledge proofs in such a system.

 It turns out that, in an Internet-like setting, where multiple protocols may be executed concurrently, building zero-knowledge proofs is more challenging.
 The line of research investigating concurrent zero-knowledge proofs was initiated by the work of Dwork, Naor, and Sahai.
 One particular development along these lines has been the development of witness-indistinguishable proof protocols.
 The property of witness-indistinguishability is related to that of zero-knowledge, yet witness-indistinguishable protocols do not suffer from the same problems of concurrent execution.

 Another variant of zero-knowledge proofs are non-interactive zero-knowledge proofs.
 Blum, Feldman, and Micali showed that a common random string shared between the prover and the verifier is enough to achieve computational zero-knowledge without requiring interaction.

-Zero-Knowledge Proof protocols
+Protocols

 The most popular interactive or non-interactive zero-knowledge proof (e.g., zk-SNARK) protocols can be broadly categorized in the following four categories: Succinct Non-Interactive ARguments of Knowledge (SNARK), Scalable Transparent ARgument of Knowledge (STARK), Verifiable Polynomial Delegation (VPD), and Succinct Non-interactive ARGuments (SNARG).
 A list of zero-knowledge proof protocols and libraries is provided below along with comparisons based on transparency, universality, plausible post-quantum security, and programming paradigm.
 A transparent protocol is one that does not require any trusted setup and uses public randomness.
 A universal protocol is one that does not require a separate trusted setup for each circuit.
 Finally, a plausibly post-quantum protocol is one that is not susceptible to known attacks involving quantum algorithms.